platacard/terraform-provider-superset/docs/data-sources/databases.md

 page_title: "superset_databases Data Source - superset"
 subcategory: ""
 description: |-
-  Fetches the list of databases and their schemas from Superset.
+  Fetches the list of databases from Superset.
 ---

 # superset_databases (Data Source)

-Fetches the list of databases and their schemas from Superset.
+Fetches the list of databases from Superset.

 ## Example Usage